AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/table_structure_recognition.en.md

   </tr>
 </table>

-**Note: The above accuracy metrics are evaluated on a self-built English table recognition dataset by PaddleX.
+<b>Note: The above accuracy metrics are evaluated on a self-built English table recognition dataset by PaddleX.
 All GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 ## III.
 Quick Integration